Ayesha is a Spritualpreneur Rebel, Biz Mentor, Course Creator, Tea Lover, Amazon Bestselling Author, Avid Learner.

 Thank you for being curious about my story.
 We all have a purpose and I long ago realised that mine was to inspire others to believe in themselves, to dare to dream, and to take inspired action.

-I am passionate about supporting women to have success in business.
-I desire to be an inspirational leader to other women in creating a business that is profitable, has an impact, and fulfills them.
+I am passionate about supporting women to have success in business and create their truest desires.
+I love to see women creating a business that is profitable, has an impact, and fulfills them.
 I am all about creating a business around your lifestyle and your truest desires.

 I am also an avid learner and I have harnessed this love of learning, personal development and spirituality in my work and personal life.